SharePoint/sp-dev-docs/docs/general-development/how-to-add-a-web-part-zone-snippet-in-sharepoint.md

 ### When to use web part zones

-When a page layout includes one or more web part zones, the web part zones are available on all pages that use that layout, which enables authors to insert Web Parts onto those pages.
-If you enable authors to insert Web Parts on pages, you reduce your control over the users' experience of the site.
+When a page layout includes one or more web part zones, the web part zones are available on all pages that use that layout, which enables authors to insert web parts onto those pages.
+If you enable authors to insert web parts on pages, you reduce your control over the users' experience of the site.
 For example, an author could insert a Table of Contents web part onto a page that exposes parts of your site that you don't want visitors to navigate to from the current page.

 If you want complete control over how a web part appears on your site, and if you want that web part to appear on all pages of a certain type, add the web part directly to a page layout.
 If you want a web part to appear on all pages in a site, you can also add a web part directly to a master page.

 > [!NOTE]
-> web part zones are available on page layouts but not on master pages—the purpose of zones is to allow authors to modify Web Parts, and authors typically don't edit a master page.
+> web part zones are available on page layouts but not on master pages—the purpose of zones is to allow authors to modify web parts, and authors typically don't edit a master page.

 You can also add web part zones to a page layout but restrict their use.
-For example, you can add Web Parts to a zone, and then set a property of that zone so that content authors can edit the properties of existing Web Parts but not add or remove Web Parts from the zone. web part zones have a set of properties that serve a dual purpose.
-You can use one subset of properties to organize the layout and format of Web Parts on the page.
-You can use another subset of properties to provide an additional level of protection from modification (or "lock down") of the Web Parts within the zone.
+For example, you can add web parts to a zone, and then set a property of that zone so that content authors can edit the properties of existing web parts but not add or remove web parts from the zone. web part zones have a set of properties that serve a dual purpose.
+You can use one subset of properties to organize the layout and format of web parts on the page.
+You can use another subset of properties to provide an additional level of protection from modification (or "lock down") of the web parts within the zone.

-For varying levels of control over how Web Parts are presented on your site, you can:
+For varying levels of control over how web parts are presented on your site, you can:

-- Add Web Parts directly to a master page or page layout.
-This means content authors cannot modify the Web Parts.
+- Add web parts directly to a master page or page layout.
+This means content authors cannot modify the web parts.

-- Add Web Parts to zones on page layouts, but restrict those zones to only the default Web Parts that you add.
+- Add web parts to zones on page layouts, but restrict those zones to only the default web parts that you add.

-- Add web part zones to page layouts, and give content authors complete control over what Web Parts appear in those zones and how they are configured.
+- Add web part zones to page layouts, and give content authors complete control over what web parts appear in those zones and how they are configured.

 The properties of a web part zone can specify whether content authors are allowed to change: